analyticascent/data-syllabus/README.md

 I should say early on that this is a course I already took.
 I just want to review the lessons again and fork each of the Ipython notebooks into different use cases.

-1.
+1. Introduction to Data Science

-2.
+2. Research design and Pandas

-3.
+3. Statistics fundamentals

-4.
+4. Command Line and Version Control

-5.
+5. Fetching Data

-6.
+6. Intro to Regression

-7.
+7. Intro to Classification - K nearest neighbor

-8.
+8. Evaluating Model Fit

-9.
+9. Classifying with Logistic Regression

-10.
+10. Advanced model evaluation

-11.
+11. Standardization and Clustering

-12.
+12. Natural Language Processing

-13.
+13. Dimensionality reduction

-14.
+14. Decision Trees

-15.

-16.

-17.

-18.
+15. Ensembling, Bagging and Random Forests

+16. Modeling with Time Series Data I

+17. Modeling with Time Series Data II

+18. Where to go next + bonus topics

+19. SVC - Support Vector Classifier

+20. Naive Bayes Classifier

+21. Intro to Neural Networks

-Each lesson has both slides, and an Ipython notebook (or two) to go over. **One of the biggest mistakes I made during the [part-time course](https://ga.co/ds) was that I got in the habit of just executing the existing lesson code during class without actually taking the time to understand line-by-line what it was there for.** This time I plan on understanding everything line by line and making my own variants that include additional markdown documentation about what you should know about each of the python cells.
+Each lesson has slides, and an Ipython notebook (or two) to go over. **One of the biggest mistakes I made during the [part-time course](https://ga.co/ds) was that I got in the habit of just executing the existing lesson code during class without actually taking the time to understand line-by-line what it was there for.** This time I plan on understanding everything line by line and making my own variants that include additional markdown documentation about what you should know about each of the python cells.
 Additionally, I plan on getting familiar enough with the procedural steps the notebooks take to the point where I can code them from scratch.

 &nbsp;